RistBS/Awesome-RedTeam-Cheatsheet/Payload Delivery/HTML Smuggling.md

-**3 - code final :**
+**3 - Final Code :**

 ![](https://media.discordapp.net/attachments/713142876241920000/937139103827382322/carbon_3.png?width=573&height=572)

-### III - Démo :
+### III - Demo :

 ![](https://media.discordapp.net/attachments/713142876241920000/936775304234537022/smuggle.png?width=1125&height=572)

-**⛔ malgré que la technique soit récente et qu'elle bypass quelque protections, ce qui rend la techniques détectables c'est le payload, vous pouvez rendre votres payloads indétectable par la majorité des antivirus via diverses techniques.**
+**⛔ Although the technique is recent and bypasses some protections, what makes the technique detectable is the payload, you can make your payloads undetectable by the majority of antivirus software via various techniques.**